Project Management Institute of New Zealand

 - To identify, develop, foster and maintain professional practices, ethical and accreditation standards and principles.

-To be a member of PMINZ, you also have to be a member PMI®.
+To be a member of PMINZ, you must first become a member of PMI®.
 Join PMINZ.

 PMINZ has three types of memberships: